school-updates-01 quick-link-01 ofsted-quotes-01 login-01-01 login-unlock house-points-01 gallery-01 awards attendance arrow-pointing-to-right

 Safeguarding in the curriculum

 At Sir John Heron, we endeavour to give children the knowledge and skills they need to keep themselves safe.
 This includes being able to identify risk and know how to access support if needed.
-Please click on 'Safeguarding Curriculum Overview 2022' for further information on the content of the school's safeguarding curriculum.
+Please click on 'Safeguarding Curriculum Overview' for further information on the content of the school's safeguarding curriculum.

 Early Help

 We understand that all families go through ups and downs.
 We are here to offer help, support and guidance if things get difficult.
 Timely support can often stop a small problem from becoming a big issue that might negatively impact on your child.
-Please contact Mrs Patel for further information.

 ChildLine